-The trip generation calculations show that the proposed subdivision with 11 single-family homes will generate a total of 8 trips during the morning peak hour with 2 trips entering the site.
-During the evening peak hour a total of 11 trips are to be expected with 7 trips entering the site.
-The following table offers a summary of the trip generation calculations and detailed exiting the site.
+The trip generation calculations show that the proposed subdivision with 11 single-family homes will generate a total of 8 trips during the morning peak hour with 2 trips entering the site and 6 trips exiting the site.
+During the evening peak hour a total of 11 trips are to be expected with 7 trips entering the site and 4 exiting.
+A weekday total of 106 trips are expected with half entering and half exiting the site.
 The following table offers a summary of the trip generation calculations and detailed trip generation calculations are included in the technical appendix of this report.